patilnabhi/tbotnav/README.md

     a. `ar_pose_marker` - to determine the id and pose estimate of AR code
     b. `num_fingers` - the detected number of fingers using hand gestures
     c. `face_names` - get the names of people detected during face recognition mode
-    d.  `odom` - this is required to know the current odometry of the robot and perform odom correction [implemnetation in progress]
+    d.  `odom` - this is required to know the current odometry of the robot and perform odom correction [implementation in progress]

 **Hand Gesture Recognition:**

 3. `fingers_recog.py` - this node takes a input image and outputs an image with detected number of fingers
-4. `get_hand_gestures.py` - this ndoe subscribes to a depth image `/asus/depth/image_raw`, processes the image using `finger_recog.py` and publishes the detected number of fingers at the topic `num_fingers`.
-This ndoe also outputs an image window showing the depth feed with hand and detected number of fingers.
+4. `get_hand_gestures.py` - this node subscribes to a depth image `/asus/depth/image_raw`, processes the image using `finger_recog.py` and publishes the detected number of fingers at the topic `num_fingers`.
+This node also outputs an image window showing the depth feed with hand and detected number of fingers.

 **Face Recognition:**

-5. `train_faces.py` - this node subscribes to a rgb image stream from webcam, detects faces, captures faces for training (using Fisherfaces algorithm) and saves the trained data in a xml file, to be used in face recognition.
+5. `train_faces.py` - this node subscribes to a RGB image stream from webcam, detects faces, captures faces for training (using Fisherfaces algorithm) and saves the trained data in a xml file, to be used in face recognition.
-6. `face_recog.py` - this node subscribes to rgb image stream from webcam, loads the trained data file from above and performs face recognition.
+6. `face_recog.py` - this node subscribes to RGB image stream from webcam, loads the trained data file from above and performs face recognition.
 7. `gui_face.py` - this node launches a simple GUI making it easier for users to input their name, captures their faces, train the data and finally run the recognition API

 This package consists the following **launch** files: